-The 25 best things to watch on Disney+
+The 25 best things to watch on Disney+ and Star 2021 | Stuff

 The House of Mouse has entered the streaming space, and it’s not messing about.
 Disney+ is a major platform with plenty for subscribers to get their teeth into.

-Despite being a TV-on-demand newbie compared to Netflix and Amazon Prime Video, Disney+ is already stuffed with entertainment, from animated classics to Pixar, Star Wars and the MCU.
-And with new adult-focussed (no, not THAT kind of adult, you filthy-minded dogs) hub Star having recently arrived, bringing with it a truckload of additional movies and series, there’s enough to keep you going for months (good news, given the current state of the world).
+Despite being a TV-on-demand newbie compared to Netflix and Prime Video, Disney+ is already stuffed with entertainment, from animated classics to Pixar, Star Wars and the MCU.
+And with new adult-focussed (no, not THAT kind of adult, you filthy-minded dogs) hub Star having recently arrived, bringing with it a truckload of additional movies and series, there’s enough to keep you going for months.
 Here are some handpicked choices to start you off.

 Additional words by Matt Tate